andyghw/Metaphone-Leverage/README.md

 # Metaphone-Leverage

+## Notice
-## When you upload the files, you need to choose the .csv files in "Metaphone-Leverage\src\main\webapp\upload".
+When you upload the files, you need to choose the .csv files in "Metaphone-Leverage\src\main\webapp\upload".
 Because the former files are UTF-8-BOM encoding, which is not supported by JavaCsv library.
 If you still want to use the former files, it won't show the id column.

 There are two ways to run this project.